secretflow/spu/libspu/kernel/hal/README.md

 The approximation progress depends on other exp/square/add/mul/div, the tracing result is listed below.

-Note: `secret reciprocal` may dependends on `divide to public`, while general divide depends on reciprocal, to break the dependenty chain, the typed dispatch schema is import.
+Note: `secret reciprocal` may depend on `divide to public`, while general divide depends on reciprocal, to break the dependent chain, the typed dispatch schema is import.

 Please see [spu/modules/fxp.cc] for details.